PRECIOUS-Gold up after U.S. data, faces longest weekly losing run since 1999

 * Nonfarm payrolls increase 215,000 in July

-NEW YORK/LONDON, Aug 7 (Reuters) - Gold rose on Friday as investors assessed U.S. non-farm payrolls data that may indicate the Federal Reserve will delay an immediate interest rate hike, but was still on course for a weekly fall.
+LONDON, Aug 7 (Reuters) - Gold steadied on Friday as investors assessed U.S. non-farm payrolls data that could open the door to a Federal Reserve interest rate hike in September, but was still on course for a weekly fall.

 Nonfarm payrolls increased 215,000 last month as a pickup in construction and manufacturing employment offset further declines in the mining sector, the Labor Department said on Friday.
 The unemployment rate held at a seven-year low of 5.3 percent.